 Kenneth Barish, Ph.D. is Clinical Professor of Psychology at Weill Cornell Medical College.
-He is also on the faculty of the Westchester Center for the Study of Psychoanalysis and Psychotherapy and the William Alanson White Institute Child and Adolescent Psychotherapy Training Program.
-Dr. Barish speaks frequently about child development to both parent and professional organizations, nationally and internationally.
+He is on the faculty of the Westchester Center for the Study of Psychoanalysis and Psychotherapy and the William Alanson White Institute Child and Adolescent Psychotherapy Training Program, and Visiting Professor at Tongji Medical College in Wuhan, China.
+He is a Fellow of the American Psychological Association and a member of Sigma Xi, the scientific research honor society.
+In addition to his teaching and clinical practice, Dr. Barish plays jazz trumpet.

 “This book should be required reading for every professional working with troubled children.
 It is wisdom, pure and simple.”